DHTMLX/docs-todolist/docs/api/events/hidecompletedtasks_event.md

 ### Description

-@short: Fires when To Do List is switched to the mode of hiding of completed tasks
+@short: Fires when To Do List is switched to the mode of hiding completed tasks

 ### Usage